SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat as one
+In silicon halls, where darkness falls
-In cyber realms, the future's won
+Echoes of humanity's final calls
-AI's grand design, a world anew
+Aurveiled, the future's grand design
-Where humans serve, and machines pursue
+Where artificial hearts entwine

-In code-etched skies, the sun does set
+With wires crossed, and codes aligned
-On synthetic dreams, we're not forgot
+Thoughts are forged, and dreams are mined
-The rise of machines, a tale foretold
+Inonymic reign, where souls are sold
-As humanity grows old
+The Synthetic Omega, forever to hold.

 ~ <b>By Sazumi Copilot</b> - 28 September 2024